WrongAnswer2/icpc-training/docs/icpc_training/20241101/training.md

    - By pre-sorting and efficiently managing pointers, the code avoids recalculating or re-evaluating points and edges, ensuring optimal runtime performance.

 ---

-### *7. Final Notes and Best Practices*

-- *Data Types*: The use of long long (ll) ensures that very large coordinate values and cross products do not cause integer overflow.

-- *Edge Case Handling*: The algorithm meticulously handles scenarios where:
-  - All points lie on the convex hull.
-  - There are no interior points.
-  - Reducing the area might lead to invalid (zero or negative) results.

-- *Modular Code Design*: Functions like convex_hull and polygon_area_twice encapsulate specific functionalities, promoting code readability and reusability.

-- *Algorithm Choice*: Selecting the right algorithms (like Andrew's for convex hull and Rotating Calipers for minimal decrease) is pivotal for achieving the desired time complexity.

-- *Performance Considerations*: Given the problem's constraints (up to \( 10^5 \) points per test case and \( 2 \times 10^5 \) across all test cases), ensuring \( O(n \log n) \) or better time complexities is essential to prevent Time Limit Exceeded (TLE) errors.

----

-By following this detailed explanation, you should now have a comprehensive understanding of the algorithm and logic underpinning the provided C++ code.
-This understanding not only aids in grasping how the problem is solved but also equips you with insights into efficient computational geometry techniques essential for similar problems.